jeff4/bionotes.github.io/ochem.md

 * 1/06/2022 more chapter 5 stereochemistry problems
 * 1/07/2022 more chapter 5 stereochemistry problems
 * 1/08/2022 more chapter 5 stereochemistry problems
 * 1/10 more chapter 5 stereochemistry problems
+* 1/12 more chapter 5 stereochemistry problems